Autarkysoft/Denovo/README.md

 be tested otherwise.
 * **Message encryption:** encrypt and decrypt messages using Elliptic Curve Integrated Encryption Scheme (ECIES).
 * **Transaction verifier:** verify any bitcoin transaction by entering its raw hex and all its UTXOs.
+* **WIF helper:** an experimental feature to convert WIFs to mnemonic and back
+* **Push transaction:** broadcast transactions to other bitcoin nodes on mainnet and testnet

 Using the latest [.net core](https://github.com/dotnet/core) version with [AvaloniaUI](https://github.com/AvaloniaUI/Avalonia)
 Denovo can run on any operating systems.